The anatomy of a point-of-sale fraud

 How can Infosys BPM help?

-Infosys POS fraud detection works on multiple data sources.
+Fraud detection works on multiple data sources.
 This includes inventory, product promotions, returns, and POS transactions.
 The advanced analytical methods of pattern recognition, anomaly detection, and machine learning (ML) algorithms detect potential POS frauds.
 The services include:

 - Predictive analysis: